microsoft/seismic-deeplearning/README.md

 This section contains benchmarks of different algorithms for seismic interpretation on 3D seismic datasets with densely-annotated data.

 Below are the results from the models contained in this repo.
 To run them check the instructions in <benchmarks> folder.
-Alternatively take a look in <examples> for how to run them on your own dataset
+Alternatively, take a look in <examples> for how to run them on your own dataset

 #### Netherlands F3